lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     atom_style atomic
     boundary p p p

+.. admonition:: Note
+    :class: non-title-info

+    Strictly speaking, none of the four commands specified in the ``Initialization`` section are mandatory, as they correspond to the default settings for their respective global properties.
+However, explicitly specifying these defaults is considered good practice to avoid confusion when sharing input files with other LAMMPS users.

 The first line, ``units lj``, specifies the use of *reduced*
 units, where all quantities are dimensionless.
 This unit system is a
 popular choice for simulations that explore general statistical